ericnishio/ericnishio.github.io/_posts/2017-09-16-cost-of-adding-libraries.md

 We know that unmaintainable projects often result in expensive and often unnecessary rewrites.
 It is a vicious cycle that keeps repeating itself unless the underlying issues are resolved.

 As a general rule, weigh your options with an economical mindset.
 Consider whether your codebase would truly benefit from a library, and think how it might affect maintainability months from now.
 Favor libraries that make your codebase simpler and smaller.
-Adopt mature and battle-tested libraries (also inspect their GitHub issues and stars).
+Adopt mature and battle-tested libraries.
+Inspect their GitHub issues and stars.
 Switch libraries early as you find better replacements.

 Admire your short list of dependencies.